HichamAgueny/Profiling-GPU-accelerated-DL/README.md

 # Profiling-GPU-accelerated-DL

 This tutorial is about an introduction to GPU and profiling of Deep Learning models using PyTorch Profiler.
-Further details are provided in the attached slide.
+Further details are provided in the attached slides (see presentation_HA.pdf).

 The code application is adapted from the [PyTorch tutorial](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).